Axanar Second Defense Motion to Dismiss

 As always, my credentials are here.
 This blog post is an expression of my opinion, based upon my training as an attorney and my decades in the fandom.
 Your opinion may differ, and I welcome it, along with any questions you might have, in the comments section of this post.

 Furthermore, as always, I have purchased these documents.
-Click through any of them and you’ll be sent to Photobucket, where there is a larger image.
-Want to download any or all of these images?
-Feel free.
-They are a matter of public record.
+Ask me if you want a copy.
 I offer them to you freely.
 You are a member of the public, and you have the right to know.

 This is not a criminal matter.
 It is a civil one, and the donors are not a party to it.
 If donors wish redress for their own grievances, they should consider contacting the California Attorney General’s office.
 The Statute of Limitations for fraud matters is three years in the Golden State.
 But it won’t matter much if any of the parties, either individual or corporate, head into bankruptcy.
 The donors are not secured creditors, although the proposed secret consortium looking to take over the Ares Studios Valencia, California leasehold might get a chance to be.
 And secured creditors generally get priority in bankruptcy proceedings.